Standards and Code of Conduct

 What complaints does the Monitoring Officer deal with?

-Complaints about the District Council can be made on the website, or by writing to the Council:
+- complaints about the District Council can be or by writing to:

 Customer Services, South Holland District Council, Priory Road, Spalding, Lincolnshire, PE11 2XE

-If, following a complaint made to the Council, you are not satisfied with the response, the may be able to help.
+If you are not satisfied with the response following a complaint made to the Council, the Local Government Ombudsman may be able to help.

-If your complaint about a District or Parish Council relates to the availability of information and it is not forthcoming then you have the right to question this under the Freedom of Information Act.
-Further information on your rights under the Freedom of Information Act are available from the .
+If your complaint about a District or Parish Council relates to the availability of information and it is not forthcoming, then you have the right to question this under the Freedom of Information Act.

-If you are specifically concerned about the handling of finances at a Parish or District Council, you also have the right to complain to the .
+If you are specifically concerned about the handling of finances at a Parish or District Council, you also have the right to complain to the Local Government Ombudsman.
+You can also raise your concerns with your local MP or Information Commissioners Office (ICO).